 Whether you like it or not: Everyone blanks bass fishing with lures at some time.
-However, before we get into the reason for your failures I must say that what we are going to cover is from personal experience and just my opinion.
+However, before we get into the reason for your failures, I must say that what we will cover is from personal experience and just my opinion.
 Therefore, the scenario for your fishing location could be different from ours.
-However, our location we are not blessed with the greatest conditions but that’s the way It goes.
+However, our location is not blessed with the greatest conditions, but that’s how it goes.

 I have been fishing for many years and have tried all sorts of fishing.
-Fly fishing, boat fishing, carp fishing just to name a few.
+Fly fishing, boat fishing, carp fishing, just to name a few.
 But lure fishing for bass has to be the hardest and most frustrating out of the lot.
-I have had 15 blanks on the trot which is nothing to be proud of.
+I have had 15 blanks on the trot, which is nothing to be proud of.
 It was a bad time of the year for fishing in general.
-Ultimately, no one was catching it was just dead.
+Ultimately, no one was catching.
+It was just dead.
 The reason for this adverse beast from the east that froze our land.
-That is going to bring us to the first reason for our 5 Reasons You May Not Be Catching Bass Lure Fishing.
+That will bring us to the first reason for our 5 Reasons You May Not Be Catching Bass Lure Fishing.

 Change of wind direction

 On the flip side, South Westerly would be a North Easterly.
 But as long as there is next to zero wind, it should not change the water clarity.